Arsuf - A Community by the Sea

 Over the centuries the town was conquered and reconquered.
 Arsuf is perhaps most famous for the Battle of Arsuf, where on September 7, 1191 the Third Crusade lead by Richard I of England defeated Saladin, the first Sultan of Egypt and Syria.
 In 1265 sultan Baibars, ruler of the Mamluks, captured Arsuf (known as Arsur at the time) after a 40 days siege.
 The Mamluks destroyed the town and it was never resettled.

 Today the site is known as Apollonia National Park, and has been extensively excavated by Tel-Aviv University.
 Recently, 108 ancient gold coins were discovered at the site, one of the biggest collections ever found in Israel.
 See additional photos.

-In the 1930s Jews from Europe purchased land east of Arsuf, and in the late 1940s kibbutz Shefayim wanted this land for farming.
-A trade was arranged for land on a sandy bluff above the Mediterranean sea, north of Apollonia, where Arsuf is today.
+In the 1930s Jews from Europe purchased land east of Arsuf.
+In the late 1940s kibbutz Shefayim wanted this land for farming, so a trade was arranged for land on a sandy bluff with amazing views of the Mediterranean sea, north of Apollonia, where Arsuf is today.
 The original owners had the foresight that a property in Arsuf — a beach house — could be much more valuable than farmland.